Model Coverage for Stateflow Charts

 In the Coverage pane of the Configuration Parameters dialog box, select Enable coverage analysis.

-Light green for full coverage
+Green border for full coverage

-Light red for partial coverage
+Red border for partial or missing coverage